mcci-usb/COLLECTION-cricket-ui/README.md

 <strong>On Window :</strong>

-The `doc` directory contain installation for Cricket UI step by step procedure [Windows-Installation-procedure](doc/MCCI-Cricket-UI-Installation-Procedure-Steps.pdf)
+The `doc` directory contain installation for Cricket UI step by step procedure [Windows-Installation-Steps](doc/MCCI-Cricket-UI-Windows-Installation-Steps.pdf)

 <strong>On Linux :</strong>

+The `doc` directory contain installation for Cricket UI step by step procedure [Linux-Installation-Steps](doc/MCCI-Cricket-UI-Linux-Installation-Steps.pdf)

 * download the MCCI Cricket UI Linux installer from Collections-cricket-ui releases.
 * extract the Linux installer file.